-UNDERVOLTAGE LOCKOUT (UVLO)
+UNDERVOLTAGE LOCKOUT

-The UVLO function prevents the IC from turning on while the input voltage is below the specified operating range to avoid an undesired operating mode.
+The undervoltage lockout (UVLO) function prevents the IC from turning on when the input voltage is below the specified operating range to avoid an undesired operating mode.
 If the input voltage drops below the specified range, the UVLO function shuts off the device.
 The rising input voltage threshold for the UVLO function is 4.2 V with 200 mV hysteresis.
-The 200 mV of hysteresis prevents the regulator from turning on and off repeatedly with slow voltage ramp on the VIN pin.
+The 200 mV of hysteresis prevents the regulator from turning on and off repeatedly when there is a slow voltage ramp on the VIN pin.